-MK Dons travel to Sky Bet League Two leaders Lincoln City on Saturday as they look to extend their unbeaten start to the season.
+MK Dons travel to Sky Bet League Two leaders Lincoln City this afternoon as they look to extend their unbeaten start to the season.

 With three wins and four draws to their name, MK Dons currently sit ninth in the division having conceded just four goals.
 Lincoln City meanwhile, top the table having won six of their eight games, recording one defeat and one draw along the way.

 The fixture marks the start of a busy week for MK Dons who will place three times within the space of a week.

 Lincoln City are hotly tipped to earn promotion out of Sky Bet League Two this season and have certainly lived up to that expectation with their results so far this campaign.

 Having put together wins against Northampton Town and Swindon Town at the start of the season, The Imps then went on to record victories over Bury, Notts County and Exeter City respectively.
 The only defeat in their league season came in their last home outing as a Bostwick own goal ensured Crawley Town were 1-0 winners.

 They bounced back well though, as Lincoln ran out 2-1 winners against Macclesfield Town last weekend.

 Currently in the hot seat at Sincil Bank is the highly rated Danny Cowley, who along with his brother Nicky, guided the Club to promotion into the football league back in 2017.
 The 39-year-old started his managerial career with Concord Rangers where he achieved numerous promotions before departing for Braintree Town.

 There, he guided the Club to the playoffs before coming unstuck against Grimsby Town.
 That season, he would depart Braintree to join Lincoln City where he has remained since.